+- All students enrolled for a minimum of six credit hours and/or have paid the student activity fee and/or who have a current validated Wolfcard.
 NO ID NO PLAY.
 It is understood that any IM participant is personally responsible for providing adequate insurance coverage to handle any required personal medical treatment, psychological treatment, and property loss/damage during participation in UAA Intramural/Recreation Sports Programs.
 (See IM acknowledgement of Risks and Release of Liability form).

 - Members of the faculty/staff who have paid the activity fee and/or a current validated Wolfcard and have paid the $10 Intramural Participant Activity Fee for Intramural League Play or the $55 Recreational use fee, are also eligible for participation.